kerriegeil/NMSU-USDA-ARS-AI-Workshops/learn.md

 [CalTech101 dataset Annotations.tar](http://www.vision.caltech.edu/Image_Datasets/Caltech101/Annotations.tar) (13 MB; follow the link to download)

 Move the compressed image data folders to your working directory and unzip.
-Unzip using a terminal (e.g. Windows PowerShell) with ```tar -xvfz filename```
+Unzip using a terminal (e.g. Windows PowerShell) with ```tar -xvf filename```

 **If working on the ARS Ceres HPC**